 Children and adults with ADHD are often forgetful, inattentive, or make careless mistakes.
 Some people mistake this behavior for a lack of intelligence.
 This simply isn’t true.

 Studies show that most individuals with ADHD are of average intelligence.
-A study on adults with ADHD showed there’s little difference in the intelligence of people with ADHD compared to others.
+A on adults with ADHD showed there’s little difference in the intelligence of people with ADHD compared to others.
 The study found that those with ADHD who scored lower on intelligence tests had other preexisting conditions.
 These conditions include a learning disability or other cognitive impairment.

 People with ADHD often perform at a lower level than their peers at school.
 This is because they have trouble staying organized, paying attention to detail, and completing tasks.
 However, their academic performance isn’t due to a lack of intelligence.
 With proper management, individuals with ADHD achieve academic success.